dlcatt/dsc-git-version-control-101-dc-ds-100719/README.md

 > “The past is never where you think you left it.” — [Katherine Anne Porter](http://en.wikipedia.org/wiki/Katherine_Anne_Porter)

+THIS IS THE START OF ADDING SOMETHING TO MY FORKED COPY !!

 Version Control is the process of storing multiple versions of a single project, allowing each version to be recalled at a later date.

 There are a lot of different ways to do version control.
 You could save a new file every time you make a change, timestamp that file, and place all of those files into a timestamped folder.
 You could track all of your changes in a spreadsheet with copious notes.
 Or you could use dedicated version control software.
 Guess which method programmers use?